 “I’m excited to have the Amphitheatre as our new home for the “Jazz on the Green” concerts.
-It’s a much better acoustical facility and the audience can really see us and hear us,” said Frank Perez, Director of Bands.
+It’s a much better acoustical facility and the audience can really see and hear us,” said Dr. Erin Bodnar, Department Coordinator.
 “The Amphitheatre is a community space that’s warm and inviting and it really helps us integrate music into campus life.”

 The Amphitheatre doesn’t just host the arts, but athletic pep rallies, study sessions and quick lunches from the Swarm Inn.
 The area gives students the opportunity to experience a social and interactive dynamic not previously available on campus.